-We were living in our Uruapan home for a couple of months, when our renting nightmare happened.
-Property police arrived at our door and asked our Mexican friend to come downtown with them.
+We were living in our Uruapan home for only a couple of months when we had our nightmare experience renting in Mexico.
+The authorities arrived at our door and asked us to go to the main office with them.
 Little did we know that this was going to lead to moving, for our fourth time in two years.
 This happened last spring.
 I am just getting around to writing this post.
 Partly because the whole experience was a little traumatic.

 Mexico is like that.
-Weird things happen with the law sometimes and all we can do is play along and be good little expats.
+Weird things happen with the law sometimes.
 You learn to live with it or you go home.
-Let me tell you the rest of the story.
+Let me tell you the rest of our nightmare experience renting in Mexico.

 It was a freaky situation.
-They took our innocent friend downtown and asked him all kinds of questions.
-In the end, it was claimed that the lady who rented the home to us was not the owner.
+The authorities took us to their main office and asked us all kinds of questions.
+In the end, we were told that the lady who rented the home to us was not the owner.
 The “real owner” wanted us out in 15 days.
-No charges would be pressed if we did as asked.
+No charges would be pressed if we did as they asked.

 We lost our deposit. $500 USD down the tube.
 What a bummer.
 But it could have been worse!
 The police could have arrested us and our children, claiming we were illegally living in someone’s home without consent.
 That would NOT have been good.

 The authorities wanted our help in “catching” the lady who scammed us.
 We wanted nothing to do with it.
 We didn’t know who the “real owner” was.
-Unfortunately the Mexican government can be shady.
-I think all governments are shady.
-Some just cover it up better than others.
-But with four kids, and living here as foreigners, we were not taking any chances with our family’s safety.
+We didn’t know who was telling the truth and we didn’t want to be involved in anything shady.
+With four kids, and living here as foreigners, we were not taking any chances with our family’s safety.
 We were moving and leaving this behind us.